C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation: Introduction

 This work is the basis of various techniques for verifying functional programs.
 In particular, Kobayashi\etal have developed \mochi~\cite{KSU11} that checks safety properties of (OCaML) programs, and \ehmtt~\cite{Unno10APLAS} for tree processing programs.
 Both use a recursion schemes model-checker as a central component.
 Similarly, Ong and Ramsay~\cite{OR11} analyse programs with pattern matching employing recursion schemes as an abstraction.

-Despite much progress, even the state-of-the-art TRecS does not scale to recursion schemes big enough to model realistically sized programs; achieving scalability while accurately tracking higher-order control-flow is a challenging problem.
+Achieving scalability while accurately tracking higher-order control-flow is a challenging problem.
 This article offers an automata-theoretic perspective on this challenge, providing a fresh set of tools that contrast with previous intersection-type approaches.

-\emph{Collapsible pushdown systems (CPDS)}~\cite{HMOS08} are an alternative representation of the class of execution trees that can be generated by recursion schemes (with linear-time mutual-translations between the two formalisms~\cite{HMOS08,CS12}).
+\emph{Collapsible pushdown systems (CPDS)}~\cite{HMOS08,HMOS17} are an alternative representation of the class of execution trees that can be generated by recursion schemes (with linear-time mutual-translations between the two formalisms~\cite{HMOS08,HMOS17,CS12}).
 While pushdown systems augment a finite-state machine with a stack and provide an ideal model for first-order programs~\cite{JM77}, collapsible pushdown systems model higher-order programs by extending the stack of a pushdown system to a nested ``stack-of-stacks'' structure.
 The nested stack structure enables one to represent closures.
 Indeed the reader might find it helpful to view a CPDS as being a Krivine's Abstract Machine in a guise making it amenable to the generalisation of techniques for pushdown model-checking.
-Salvati and Walukiewicz have studied in detail the connection with the Krivine abstract machine~\cite{SW12,SW15}.
+Salvati and Walukiewicz have studied in detail the connection with the Krivine abstract machine~\cite{SW12,SW16}.

 For ordinary (`order-$1$') pushdown systems, a model-checking approach called \emph{saturation} has been successfully implemented by tools such as Moped~\cite{S02} and PDSolver~\cite{HO10b}.
 Given a regular set of configurations of the pushdown system (represented by a finite automaton $\saauta$ acting on stacks), saturation can solve the `backward reachability problem' by computing another finite automaton recognising a set of configurations from which a configuration in $\mathcal{\lang}(\saauta)$ can be reached.
 This is a fixed-point computation that gradually adds transitions to $\saauta$ until it is `saturated'.
 If $\saauta$ recognises a set of error configurations, one can determine whether the pushdown system is `safe' by checking if its initial configuration is recognised by the automaton computed by saturation.